zhangnuodi/cv/README.md

 ### CONFERENCE PRESENTATION
 >---
 “An Empirical Study of the Effects of Flipped Class on Engineering Students’ Academic Writing Skills”.
-Annual Conference of Asia ESP & Chinese National Symposium on ESP(http://2017.asiaesp.com/), Beijing Foreign Studies University(http://bfsu.admissions.cn/), Beijing, October 2017
+[Annual Conference of Asia ESP & Chinese National Symposium on ESP](http://2017.asiaesp.com/), [Beijing Foreign Studies University(http://bfsu.admissions.cn/)], Beijing, October 2017
 <ul>
 <li>Attended the conference and made a representation of the submitted abstract, which was based on an instructional experiment of flipped classroom on two English academic writing classes.
 The preliminary results indicate that 1) flipped class as a new teaching approach has some positive effects on students’ academic writing skills; 2) for students, flipped class is a challenging and demanding teaching methodology, engaging in group work helps them develop a sense of community.</li>
 </ul>